johnkou97/johnkou97.github.io/_projects/astronomical.md

     The gradients of the 1 solar mass star (left) and the 2 solar mass star (right) as a function of the radius of the star.
 Each plot contains two panels, one for the pre-main sequence phase and one for the main sequence phase.
 Each time we plot the adiabatic and the radiative gradients.
 When the adiabatic gradient is larger than the radiative gradient, the star is convective, which is shown by the grey area in the plot.
 </div>

 This project was a great opportunity to learn about the physical processes that drive the evolution of stars and to understand the different regions that stars go through as they evolve.
 The MESA code is a powerful tool that allows us to simulate the evolution of stars and to study the physical processes that drive their evolution.
-For the code as well as instructions on how to run it, please visit the [GitHub repository](https://github.com/johnkou97/stellar_evolution) or you can check the final report [here](assets/pdf/stellar_evolution.pdf).
+For the code as well as instructions on how to run it, please visit the [GitHub repository](https://github.com/johnkou97/stellar_evolution) or you can check the final report [here](/assets/pdf/stellar_evolution.pdf).

-## Exoplanets
+## MODELLING SUB-NEPTUNE MASS PLANETS INTERIOR

-As part of the course "Exo-planets" at the Leiden University, I completed a project on the detection of exoplanets using the transit method.
-The project consisted of analyzing the light curve of a star to detect the presence of an exoplanet.
-The light curve is the brightness of the star as a function of time.
-When an exoplanet transits in front of its host star, it blocks a fraction of the star's light, causing a dip in the light curve.
-By analyzing the shape of the dip and the time it takes to occur, we can determine the properties of the exoplanet, such as its radius, orbital period, and distance from the star.
+As part of the course "Exo-planets" at the Leiden University, I completed a project on the evolution of low-mass planets with an envelope made mostly of hydrogen and helium.
+The project aimed to simulate the interiors and evolution of these planets and to study how irradiation from a central star affects their structure and evolution.
+The project followed previous work {% cite 2016ApJ...831..180C --file external %} and used the Modules for Experiments in Stellar Astrophysics (MESA) {% cite 2011ApJS..192....3P 2013ApJS..208....4P 2015ApJS..220...15P 2018ApJS..234...34P 2019ApJS..243...10P 2023ApJS..265...15J --file external %} code to simulate the evolution of the planets.

 ## Interstellar Medium